silverfoxdoc/ukhsadatR/README.md

 ## Pagination

-This API wrapper will bypass the pagination process and always download the full dataset for the specified topic, however, only a single metric can be downloaded at a time.
+This API wrapper will bypass the pagination process and always download the full dataset for the specified metric, however, only a single metric can be downloaded at a time.

 ## Example